Blog

 Rayls is a blockchain for banks and financial institutions, uniting traditional finance with DeFi to bring $100T in liquidity (1) and 6 billion users (2) on-chain.

 The native $RLS token powers the Rayls economy, uniting transaction activity across Rayls’ ecosystem of public and private chains.
-The complementary $USDr stablecoin serves as the native gas fee token for the Rayls Public Chain, ensuring gas fee stability fixed to USD, satisfying institutional requirements and accelerating adoption.
+Transaction fees are pegged to a USD value on the Rayls Public Chain, ensuring gas fee stability, satisfying institutional requirements and accelerating adoption.

-The Rayls tokenomics incentivises value to flow from TradFi into DeFi, while sustainably rewarding institutions, builders, validators, investors and users for their network contributions.
+The Rayls tokenomics incentivises value to flow from TradFi into DeFi, while sustainably paying institutions, builders, validators, investors and users for their network contributions.

 We believe that the two systems (TradFi and DeFi) should continue to co-exist and evolve, but the liquidity and user base should be shared between them in order to create a more efficient and equitable financial system for everyone.